rafae2k/rocketbank-mobile/README.md

 ### Know Issues

-- Links on `Home` don't work at first, you need to manually navigate do account and market bottom tabs to buttons on `Homescreen` correctly navigate to screens.
+- Links on `Home` don't work at first.
+You need to manually navigate to account (Conta) and market (Bolsa) screens via the bottom tabs to deposit, withdraw and stocks cards buttons correctly navigate to its screens.

-- Back button on the header of `BottonTab's (Navbar)` screens navigate to the login page because the index route stack, and other nested `screens (Stacks)` work correctly keeping navigation history and with the back button returning to the last page that user navigated.
+- Back button on the header of `BottonTab's (Navbar)` screens navigate to the login page, others nested `screens (Stacks)` work correctly keeping navigation history and with the back button returning to the last page that user navigated.

 <p align="right">(<a href="#top">back to top</a>)</p>